Learn more, Share information, Celebrate your uniqueness.

 She claims that most other housekeeping needs are projects, different from routines, but made easier by having your basic needs met first.
 I don’t quite agree with all of this, but the everyday routine has been working for me in the last few months.
 Dana’s book, How to Manage your Home Without Losing your Mind, offers more reality-based homemaking tips.
 Check out her website for details.

-SEVEN – Zen and the Art of Homemaking – If you need help getting started on your organizing “Projects”, see 18 Five-minute De-cluttering Tips to Start Conquering your Mess.
-Another article by Leo Babauta includes the self-explanatory, The Clean-as -you-Go Principle.
+SEVEN – Zen and the Art of Homemaking – If you need help getting started on your organizing “Projects”, we have a few articles from Zen Habits by Leo Babauta.
+See 18 Five-minute De-cluttering Tips to Start Conquering your Mess.
+Another article includes the self-explanatory, The Clean-as -you-Go Principle.
 Developing the habit of putting things away and cleaning up a bit when you’re done with a task can be a great time-saver.
 Personally, I follow a 30-second and two-minute rule by taking the time to attend to things in small increments of time.
 See Zen Habits’ Leave No Trace for more on this approach.

 EIGHT – ADD free Sources on Pinterest!
 I’ve curated a number of Boards with hundreds of ideas on homemaking, organization, and getting things done.
 Many other boards may suit your needs as well. – I know, overkill for some of you, but it’s been said that the thrill of the hunt on is addictive for many of us with ADHD.

-Next, Go for Progress,not Perfection.
+Next, Go for Progress, not Perfection.
 Start addressing your clutter and CHAOS.
-Take it Step-by-step with Marla Ciley with homemaking tips from the FlyLady.
+Take it Step-by-step with Marla Cilley with homemaking tips from the FlyLady.
 (Trigger warning – Take the daily shiny kitchen sink premise with a piece of salt.
 Once or twice a week is enough for me!
 But, developing some of her routines really worked for me, like writing down a simple 3-step routine for morning, afternoon and evening.
 I like this introductory video: Rockin’ Routines

 The final video isHow to get Comfortable in the Kitchen.
 You might like this 8-minute video with Jessica McCabe and her guest on the How to ADHD YouTube channel.
 Make shopping and eating simpler and meals more interesting.